widal001/python-boilerplate/README.md

 1. Complete all of the `TODO` items listed as comments in this README
 1. Pick a new name for your package, then replace the word `boilerplate` with that new name in the following places:
    - `pyproject.toml`
-   - `tox.ini`
    - `src/boilerplate/` and all files within that directory
    - `tests/` and all of the files within that directory
-1. All new python code should be added either as a single module or collection of modules under the `src/{your_package_name}/` directory.
+2. All new python code should be added either as a single module or collection of modules under the `src/{your_package_name}/` directory.
 For reference:
    ```
    pyproject.toml
    src/